 Symbol II – The Circle of Life & Death

-The circle has no beginning and no end.
-It is a classic symbol in the history of art for the infinite, the divine, the immortal.
+The circle has no beginning and no end, the Alpha and the Omega.
+It is a classical symbol in the history of art for the infinite, the divine, the immortal.
 God.

 The circle has no breaks or branches, it is one continuous line in which all is connected.
 No point on the line is more important than any other.

-I have called it “the circle of life & death” simply because that is what it was named by the first person to recognise it, Luis, a Cistercian monk from the monastery.
+It is called “The Circle of Life & Death” because that is what it was named by the first person to recognise it, Luis, a Cistercian monk from the monastery.
 When I revisited the monastery with a copy of the photograph I had not seen any symbols at all.
 Luis immediately pointed out both the heart (The Love of God) and the circle (The Circle of Life & Death).
 What was obvious to Luis was not to me.